 - Pass the Uniform CPA Examination.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

-- Financial accounting and reporting at the upper division or graduate level
+- Financial accounting and reporting

-- Auditing and attestation services at the upper division or graduate level
+- Auditing and attestation services

 - Cost or managerial accounting